0chain/rclone_zus/README.md

 Option batch_mode.
 Upload file batching sync|async|off.
-This sets the batch mode used by rclone. zusThis has 3 possible values
+This sets the batch mode used by rclone.
+This has 3 possible values
 - off - no batching
 - sync - batch uploads and check completion (default)
 - async - batch upload and don't check completion